jenstroeger/python-package-template/README.md

 ### Versioning and publishing

-Automatic package versioning and tagging, publishing to [PyPI](https://pypi.org/), and [Changelog](https://keepachangelog.com/) generation are enabled using Github Actions.
+Automatic and immutable package versioning and tagging, publishing to [PyPI](https://pypi.org/), and [Changelog](https://keepachangelog.com/) generation are enabled using Github Actions.
 Furthermore, an optional [Release Notification](https://github.com/jenstroeger/python-package-template/tree/main/.github/workflows/release-notifications.yaml) Action allows Github to push an update notification to a [Slack bot](https://api.slack.com/bot-users) of your choice.
 For setup instructions, please see [below](#versioning-publishing-and-changelog).

 ### Dependency analysis